 - Simplex “Super Shrunk” Pipe Insulation

 - Special Fine Corrugated Air Cell Pipe Insulation

 - Duplex Pipe Insulation

 - Asbestos Cloth Jacket for K&M Pipe Covering

 The Nicolet Company and Massive Asbestos Pile-ups

 The EPA eventually fined The Nicolet Company $1.4 million, but because of the company’s bankruptcy, it was never paid.
-However, a large cleanup of the site began in 1985.
-The EPA covered up toxic wastes that had reached up to 30 feet.
+A large cleanup of the site began in 1985.
+The EPA cleaned up toxic wastes that had reached up to 30 feet.

 Additional Help and Resources

-Use our free Asbestos Attorney Locator Tool to find a top mesothelioma attorney in your area.
-Remember to fill out our from to get your free Financial Compensation Packet, with information on asbestos and mesothelioma lawyers in your area.
+Use our free Asbestos Attorney Locator Tool to find a experienced mesothelioma attorney in your area.
+Remember to fill out our form to get your free Financial Compensation Packet, with information on asbestos and mesothelioma lawyers in your area.

 Page Reviewed and Edited by Mesothelioma Attorney Paul Danziger